clarkk/go-util/README.md

 ```

 # go-util/sess
+HTTP sessions
-HTTP sessions with read-locks to prevent concurrent requests to read data from the same session
+- With read-locks to prevent concurrent requests to read data from the same session
+- Handles all sessions local in Go to optimize I/O performance
+- Uses Redis as fallback if Go HTTP server is restarted

 ```
 //  Connect to Redis